ccrownhill/riscv_cpu/test/README.md

 The time interval from the current light on to the next light on is also a constant, and the value is about 1.43 seconds

-These results mean that we successfully generated random numbers with LFSR.
+These results mean that we successfully generated random delay with LFSR.

+## Test for pdf.s